The Russia Investigations: Rosenstein Reprieved — For Now

 Deputy Attorney General Rod Rosenstein kept his job this week, which was a better outcome for him than he thought.

-The embattled second-in-command at the Justice Department — who is in primary command of the Russia investigation — went to the White House on Monday expecting to be terminated, as NPR's Carrie Johnson reported.
+The embattled second in command at the Justice Department — who is in primary command of the Russia investigation — went to the White House on Monday expecting to be terminated, as NPR's Carrie Johnson reported.

 But that didn't happen.
 The account in The New York Times from the previous Friday, as discussed last week, ultimately was not a sufficient tripwire for a president who made his national brand in the firing business.